 ‘The bulk of the planetary scenes are taken up between battles between the peaceful Tagani and the brutish Tubeton (who have fangs – the nearest we get to any actual vampires).
 These contain some bizarrely entertaining scenes – like where the people are attacked by crab men (extras with pincer appliances on their hands) and a cave full of hairy winged bat creatures that are played by dwarves.’
 Moria

-‘Oh this is poor… I mean really, really poor.
-The cut and paste makes little sense and doesn’t work story wise.
+“Oh, this is poor… I mean really, really poor.
+The cut and paste makes little sense and doesn’t work story-wise.
 One can’t even say it is art, simply butchery.
-The cast are uniformly poor, with the exception of Vicki Volante who is masterful in her ability to count backwards!
-Poor old John Carradine seems, in turns, bemused and annoyed by the whole thing.’
+The cast is uniformly poor, with the exception of Vicki Volante who is masterful in her ability to count backwards!
+Poor old John Carradine seems, in turns, bemused and annoyed by the whole thing.”
 Taliesen Meets the Vampires

 ” …a dull, excruciating and un-frightening little science fiction flapjack that looks and smells like a piece of green cheese.”
 New York Times

 1 hour 25 minutes

 Aspect ratio: 1.37: 1 (original ratio) | 1.85: 1